JensVanBijs/vast_automation/README.md

 > This github repository contains code created by _Siebe van Benthum_ and _Jens van Bijsterveld_ while working on their bachelor thesis for the Leiden Institute of Advance Computer Science (_LIACS_).
 The project was supervised by _professor Fons Verbeek_.

-As outlined in the paper written for the bachelor thesis [TODO](https://github.com), this code is split into multiple parts.
+As outlined in the paper written for the bachelor thesis ([Automating VAST imaging for high throughput and fluorescence](https://theses.liacs.nl/2739)), this code is split into multiple parts.

 The first layer of abstraction contains the libraries for controlling the Leica microscope and the VAST system.
 The second layer contains two different ways to use these libraries for image capture.
 The third layer of abstraction contains code for a UI that facilitates easy use of one of the two implementations from the second layer.